uthcode/learntosolveit/source/python.rst

 urlopen -> build_opener -> OpenerDirector() -> OpenerDirector.add_handler for
 each class and handler -> OpenerDirector.open() method on the composite object.
--> Request -> returns stateful url -> protocol_request is called -> _open -> and
+-> Request -> returns stateful url -> protocol_request is called -> _open ->
-protocol_response is called and returned.

-the handlers must work in an specific order, the order is specified in a Handler attribute
+and protocol_response is called and returned.
+The handler is invoked in the specific order as specified by the Handler attribute.

-/var/www/.htaccess is the file I am going to create with senthil:senthil

-no_proxy
+In order to setup a password for your apache based site, in the /var/www/.htaccess file specify the username as password as senthil:senthil

-Some clients support the no_proxy environment variable that specifies a set of domains for which the proxy should not be consulted; the contents is a comma-separated list of domain names, with an optional :port part:
+Some clients support the no_proxy environment variable that specifies a set of domains for which the proxy should not be consulted; the contents is a comma-separated list of domain names, with an optional :port part.

 WWW-Authenticate